You’ve spent countless hours at the range sharpening your foundation skills and gaining speed and accuracy.

 The appearance of your gun is not a fun time or panic central, it’s time to take the situation seriously.
 This means you’re going to have to work with and teach your children.

-Don’t be a martyr, be a fighter.
-Be a protector.
-Get yourself properly trained and have a plan–have lots of different plans–to defend your life and the lives of your kids.
+You do not want a fair fight.
+Buy good gear.
+Get yourself properly trained and have a plan — have contingency plans–to defend your life and the lives of your kids.

 Have you taken a self-defense class aimed at parents or guardians?
 Have you talked with your kids about self-defense?
-You also should check out our Best Concealed Carry Guns in Popular Calibers.
-Plus our review on USCCA, our go-to provider of concealed carry insurance because you never know!
+Let us know below.
+Also, check out our Best Concealed Carry Guns in Popular Calibers plus our review on USCCA — our go-to provider of education where every membership also gets personal liability insurance!